dataprofessor/streamlit-for-datascience/content/Project-1.md

 ## Project 1 - Using NumPy in Streamlit

+### What are we building?
-NumPy can easily be used inside a Streamlit app, let's see how through an example app.
+NumPy can easily be used inside a Streamlit app, let's see how in this project.

+### How the code works?
+Here's an explanation of the code in a step-by-step manner:
+1. Import necessary libraries
+2. Display the title of the app
+3. Create a 3 by 3 data matrix using NumPy's `np.array()` and 3 lists as input argument
+4. Display the contents of the created data matrix variable via `st.write()`

+### Code
 Before proceeding to building the app, let's first start with the use of NumPy to create a data matrix.
 The following is typically how we would carry out this task in a Jupyter notebook.
 ```Python
 # Import necessary library